samelamin/samelamin.github.io/_posts/2017-11-29-Building-A-Datapipeline-part2.md

  `output/dwh/{YEAR}/{MONTH}/{DAY}/{VERSION}/{JOB.parquet}`

-That is it for part 2, if you have any feedback or ideas you want to share please do not hesitate to get in touch or comment below!
+That is it for part 2, if you have any feedback or ideas you want to share please do not hesitate to get in touch!